 The Washington University Network of Dissemination and Implementation Researchers (WUNDIR) connects leading-edge D&I researchers with those newly involved in this field.

-Our group convenes WashU researchers with a common interest in dissemination and implementation science.
-We work in a variety of settings and sectors (e.g., mental health services, public health, diabetes, acute care, emergency medicine, obesity, cancer, tobacco).
+Our group convenes WashU researchers with a common interest in dissemination and implementation (D&I) science.
+We work in a wide variety of settings and sectors (e.g., mental health services, public health, diabetes, acute care, emergency medicine, obesity, cancer, tobacco, many others).

-We build a transdisciplinary understanding of the methodological issues and conceptual challenges required for multi-year Dissemination & Implementation research grants.
+We build a transdisciplinary understanding of the methodological issues and conceptual challenges required for multi-year D&I research grants.

-Some of the topics we will cover in the 2023-2024 school year include: D&I methodologies, systems science, human centered design, student education, D&I resources at WashU, dissemination, deimplementation, and much more.
+Some of the topics we cover include: D&I methodologies, systems science, human centered design, student education, D&I resources at WashU, dissemination, deimplementation, and much more.

 Get Feedback